-Siam, as Thailand was then known, was a very different place to now and Bangkok consisted only of the area around the Grand Palace and along the Chao Phraya river – modern places like the Khlong Toey and Don Mueang were just distant rice fields, accessed only by narrow khlongs (canals).
-Khrung Thep (the Thai name for Bangkok) had no river bridges; two single-track railway lines to the north-east and south-east; two tram lines; very few actual roads; and no local banks.
+Siam, as Thailand was then known, was a very different place to now and Bangkok was far, far smaller, consisting only of Rattanakosin Island (where the Grand Palace is located) and a sway of development lining both sides of the Chao Phraya river such that places well known today like the Victory Monument, Sukhumvit, Khlong Toey and Don Mueang were just distant rice fields, accessed only by narrow khlongs (canals).
+Khrung Thep (the abbreviation of the Thai name for Bangkok) had no bridges over the river; only two railway lines – one to Nakhon Ratchasima, and another to Paknam (nowadays called Samut Prakan) both single track from a station close to present day Hua Lampong; two tram lines which ran from the Grand Palace to Thanon Tok near Bangkok Port and to Hua Lampong; very few actual roads; and no local banks!
 It did, however, boast two English language newspapers, the Bangkok Times and the Bangkok Daily Mail.
 The Siamese currency of the day was known in English as the ‘Tical’ and exchanged at the rate of 13 to £1 Sterling.

 The first committee and clubhouse

-By July of 1903, sufficient funds had been raised to open a ‘clubhouse’.
-A small wooden house was chosen on Suriwongse Road in the Bangrak amphoe (district) on the ‘edge’ of the city.
-This road was connected to New Road (Chareon Krung) being the major thoroughfare from the city down to the old Bangkok Port.
-A picture of the first Clubhouse can be found in the Alcove private dining room.
+By July of 1903, sufficient funds had been raised to open a ‘Clubhouse’.
+A small wooden house was chosen which was located on Suriwongse Road, (where, today, Mahaset Road crosses it) in the Bangrak amphoe (district) on the ‘edge’ of the city.
+This road was connected to New Road (Chareon Krung) being the major thoroughfare from the city down to the old Bangkok Port at Bangkholaem.
+A picture of the first Clubhouse can be found in The Alcove private dining room.

 The new clubhouse & land